TrySucceed/Meeting-data/README.md

 	actual duration
 	percentage over (negative for short)
 Historical
-	average over for common catagories
 	mean over for common catagories
 	mean of portion historically (stored in group)

 problems:
-converting times to a useable format switihing displaying to be within the class, not in driver making makefile
+switihing displaying to be within the class, not in driver making makefile